andsalves/doctrine-elastic/docs/creating-an-elastic-entity-manager-instance.md

 More details about this code refers more to the Doctrine itself.

-##### DoctrineElastic next versions tends to have less Doctrine dependence, and ElasticEntityManager will be quite simple to create.
+##### DoctrineElastic next versions tend to have less Doctrine dependence, and ElasticEntityManager will be quite simple to create.